olegil/SqlBulkTools/README.md

 /*
 Notes:

 (1) It's also possible to add each column manually via the AddColumn method.
-Bare in mind that columns that are not added will be assigned their default value according to the property type.
+Bear in mind that columns that are not added will be assigned their default value according to the property type.
 (2) It's possible to disable non-clustered indexes during the transaction.
 See advanced section for more info.